kailashnathkutti/spring-xd-examples/README.md

   - Pivotal Single node VM 2.0 (Works on any Apache Hadoop 2 variants but tested on Pivotal Hadoop 2)
   - Esper 4.6
   - Node.js latest
+  - Redis latest (Used to store reference data/dimensions).

 ### Running the app
 1) Down load and unpack Pivotal single node VM (tested on 2.0.0-52)

 2) Install and configure SpringXD (tested on Version 1.0.1)

-3) Download and start Rabbit MQ
+3) Download and start Rabbit MQ & Redis

 4) Update your spring-xd hadoop config (conf/hadoop.properties) to reflect webhdfs as below: